TAI-Medical-Lab/CMFL/README.md

 # Contributions
 we offer the following contributions:
-• We propose a method for cross-modality medical data in FL, CMFL, contributing collaboration fairness facilitation and performance fairness enhancement and further optimizing both fairness trade-offs concurrently.
+• We propose a method for cross-modality medical data in FL, CMFL, contributing collaboration fairness facilitation and performance fairness enhancement and further optimizing both fairness trade-offs concurrently.
-• We propose a novel hierarchical contribution rectification scheme based on the diverse spaces derived from cross-modality data and integrate an adaptive equilibrium mechanism to ensure clients’ contributions.
+• We propose a novel hierarchical contribution rectification scheme based on the diverse spaces derived from cross-modality data and integrate an adaptive equilibrium mechanism to ensure clients’ contributions.
 • We extensively evaluate CMFL on Head and Neck Squamous Cell Carcinoma (HNSCC) and Whole Body Fluorodeoxyglucose (WB-FDG) datasets and find that it outperforms several state-of-the-art FL methods.
-Our analysis demonstrates the effectiveness of CMFL in improving collaboration and performance fairness.
+Our analysis demonstrates the effectiveness of CMFL in improving collaboration and performance fairness.
 # Dataset
 HNSCC：https://wiki.cancerimagingarchive.net/display/Public/HNSCC